fabulator/zonky-api-handler/README.md

 })()
 ```

-You can also request export token and download xls report:
+You can also request export token and download xlsx reports:

 ```javascript
 require('cross-fetch/polyfill');